Productivity¶

 Row stacking¶

-- Complex vectorbtpro objects of the same type can be easily stacked along rows.
+- Complex VBT objects of the same type can be easily stacked along rows.
 For instance, you can append new data to an existing portfolio, or even concatenate in-sample portfolios with their out-of-sample counterparts

 >>> def strategy(data, start=None, end=None):